Fires kill more people in the United States every year than all natural disasters combined.*

 institutional or residential building where the system was working properly.

-All maintenance and repairs of automatic extinguishing systems shall comply with the OSFM automatic extinguishing system (AES) program and NFPA 25 (2011).
+All maintenance and repairs of automatic extinguishing (fire sprinkler) systems shall comply with the OSFM automatic extinguishing system (AES) program and NFPA 25 (2011).
 Only properly completed forms will be accepted by the Newport Beach Fire Department.
-These forms may be found at:
+These forms may be found on the OSFM website: https://osfm.fire.ca.gov/

-Due to the marine environment in Newport Beach we enforce NFPA 25, in particular:
+Due to the marine environment in Newport Beach, we enforce NFPA 25, in particular the following:

-The following reports shall be mailed to the Life Safety Inspector within seven days of the first service/test, and again after all the required retesting/repairs and certification:
+The following reports shall be mailed to the Fire Prevention inspector within seven days of the first service/test, and again after all the required retesting/repairs and certification:

 - AES 1 Inspection, Testing, Maintenance Cover Sheet